-[-lib libName] Specifies the library associated with VHDL files.
+[-lib libName ] Specifies the library associated with VHDL files.
 The default library is work.
-The -lib option sets the VHDL library to libName.
+The -lib option sets the VHDL library to libName .
 Note: You can also specify multiple libraries for VHDL files.
 For example: add_file -vhdl -lib {mylib,work} "ff.vhd" Both the logical and physical libraries must be specified in the Project file (if you only specify the logical library associated with the VHDL files, the compiler treats the module as a black box). [-folder folderName] Creates logical folders with custom files in various hierarchy groupings within your Project view.
 For example: add_file -verilog -folder memory "ram_1.v" add_file -verilog -folder memory "C:/examples/verilog/common_rtl/memory/ram_1.v" -include Indicates that the specified file is to be added to the project as an include file (include files are added to the Include directory regardless of their extension).
 Include files are not passed to the compiler, but are assumed to be referenced from within the HDL source code.
-Adding an include file to a project, although not required, allows it to be accessed in the user interface where it can be viewed, edited, or cross-probed. -vlog_std standard Overrides the global Verilog standard for an individual file.
+Adding an include file to a project, although not required, allows it to be accessed in the user interface where it can be viewed, edited, or cross-probed.

+-job_owner Allows you to determine how files are used; you can specify these options from the File Options dialog box.
+For example, you can automatically decide to pass files to the backend place-and-route tool (Use for Place and Route) or use them for test benches containing HDL constructs for simulation (Use for Simulation only). -structver fileName Adds structural Verilog files as input for your design project.
+The software performs fast compilation of the structural Verilog files, providing runtime improvements for the design.
+For example: add_file -structver fileName.vm For more information, see Using the Structural Verilog Flow, on page 50. -vlog_std standard Overrides the global Verilog standard for an individual file.
 The accepted values for standard are v95 (Verilog 95), v2001 (Verilog 2001), and sysv (SystemVerilog).
-The file (fileName) is added to the Verilog folder in the project; the specified standard is listed after the filename in the project view and is enclosed in angle brackets (for example, commchip.v <sysv>).
+The file ( fileName ) is added to the Verilog folder in the project; the specified standard is listed after the filename in the project view and is enclosed in angle brackets (for example, commchip.v <sysv>).
 Note that when you add a SystemVerilog file (a file with an sv extension) to a project, the add_file entry in the project file includes the -vlog_std standard string.
 The default standard for new projects is SystemVerilog.
 For Verilog 2005 extensions, use sysv (SystemVerilog).</sysv>